joaoviictorti/joaoviictorti/README.md

 - I work as a Pentester.
 - Passionate about Windows Internals and security.
 - I enjoy writing offensive tools and exploring low-level development.
-- I like kernel, hypervisor, UEFI, and user space security.
+- I like kernel, hypervisor, UEFI and user space security.
 - Amateur programmer in Rust, C++, Python and Go.

 ##